ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-design.md

 The located groups of potentially matching rows (granules) are then in parallel streamed into the ClickHouse engine in order to find the matches.

-This index design allows for the primary index to be small (it can and must completely fit into the main memory), whilst still significantly speeding up query execution times: especially for range queries that are typical in data analytics use cases.
+This index design allows for the primary index to be small (it can, and must, completely fit into the main memory), whilst still significantly speeding up query execution times: especially for range queries that are typical in data analytics use cases.

 The following illustrates in detail how ClickHouse is building and using its sparse primary index.
 Later on in the article we will discuss some best practices for choosing, removing, and ordering the table columns that are used to build the index (primary key columns).